-We believe our minds and bodies should be used in God-honoring ways.9
+We believe our minds and bodies should be used in God-honoring ways.

 - We will promote the health of our bodies, minds, and emotions. - We will abstain from illicit or nonmedical use of drugs, narcotics, and other substances.
-We will also abstain from use or possession of alcoholic beverages and tobacco in any form.
+We will also abstain from use or possession of tobacco in any form.

 We view sexuality as one of God's good gifts.
-10